TheAgenticAI/TheAgenticBench/README.md

 ## Quick Start

-### To use host networking in docker compose, follow these steps if using Docker Desktop:
+### To use host networking in docker compose, follow these steps if using Docker Desktop as per docker website (https://docs.docker.com/engine/network/drivers/host/):

 - Sign in to your Docker account in Docker Desktop.
 - Navigate to Settings.